 Amount of Education Required for Careers Related to Landscape Architecture

-Some degrees associated with landscape may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with landscape require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|